pinojs/pino-abstract-transport/README.md

 * `expectPinoConfig` a boolean that indicates if the transport expects Pino to add some of its configuration to the stream.
 Default: `false`.

+* `timeKey` the property key to use for extracting the time value from log lines, stored in `stream.lastTime` when metadata is enabled.
+Default: `"time"`.

+* `levelKey` the property key to use for extracting the level value from log lines, stored in `stream.lastLevel` when metadata is enabled.
+Default: `"level"`.

 ## Example

 ### custom parseLine